moliver28/research-handbook/content/handbook/product/product-processes/early-access-program.md

 ## Alignments

 1. All users who agree with the terms & conditions should gain access to available non GA-features.
 Otherwise said, we will not gate features to a subset of users.
-2. There must be a required & explicit acceptance to the terms & conditions of our testing agreement before Beta or Experimental features can be used.
+2. The existing process of accepting the terms & conditions of our testing agreement will be followed.
 3. There must be an optional opt-in to receive marketing communications regarding beta or experimental features.
 4. Guidance from UX & Product should be followed how this gets implemented for a consistent user experience.
 We should avoid adding friction.